-If you are configuring Secure Path into HP-UX 11i v1.0 64-bit operating systems and want it to coexist with other pseudo drivers, register Secure Path with the ULM services for each LUN path you want the Secure Path to control.
+If you are configuring Secure Path into HP-UX 11 i v1.0 64-bit operating systems and want it to coexist with other pseudo drivers, register Secure Path with the ULM services for each LUN path you want the Secure Path to control.

-Dynamic load balancing
+I/O load balancing

-- Automatic failover - Automatic path recovery
+- Automatic failover

+- Automatic path recovery

+- Pro-active path monitor

-Secure Path performs dynamic load balancing while monitoring each path to ensure that the I/O transaction is completed.
-The load-balancing policy is selected by the administrator.
+Secure Path performs I/O load balancing while monitoring each path to ensure that the I/O transaction is completed.
+The load balancing policy is selected by the administrator.

-The dynamic load-balancing policy prevents any path from becoming overloaded, and it helps to prevent the congestion that occurs when many I/O operations are directed to common devices along the same path.
+The I/O load balancing policy prevents any path from becoming overloaded, and it helps to prevent the congestion that occurs when many I/O operations are directed to common devices along the same path.